peteash10/bugpowder/README.md

 - Estimated total scans: 75,000
 - Progress: 1.588%

+## The zines
-As the scanning progresses I will be making a database / spreadsheet of the archive.
+As the scanning progresses I will create a database / spreadsheet of the archive.
 For now here's a dump of the directories as of 25 June 2024.

 ```
 ├── AMP